 16. Risk from fluctuations in foreign exchange rates

 The Group conducts transactions with overseas subsidiaries in foreign currencies, and some of its transactions with international and domestic business partners are in foreign currencies.
 Accordingly, fluctuations in exchange rates may significantly affect the competitiveness of the Group’s products in overseas markets, its export profit, business results and others.
 To minimize the possibility of this risk occurring, we are hedging our risks through exchange contracts, etc.

 17. Risk related to intellectual properties

 The Group carries out investigations, negotiations and applications, and also takes other necessary steps to secure and protect its rights related to intellectual property rights and avoid any related issues.
 In the event of a dispute over intellectual properties occurring between the Group and a third party, the Group’s business results may be significantly affected.
 To minimize the possibility of this risk occurring, we are taking the actions necessary for investigations, negotiations, and applications to secure rights and avoid problems related to intellectual property rights.

 18. Risk related to laws and regulations

 The Group’s operations are subject to different laws and ordinances inside and outside the country and with administrative licenses, permissions and regulations, and the Group therefore strives to comply with them.
 In the event of a violation of laws or regulations or the filing of a suit due to unintended reasons, the Group’s business results may be significantly affected.
 To minimize the possibility of this risk occurring, we strive to comply with laws and regulations through the Compliance Committee's establishment and promotion, etc. of policies.

 19. Risk related to impairment losses

 In cases where the market value of the Group’s assets declines significantly or where the profitability of its business deteriorates, impairment losses will be recorded according to the accounting standards for impairment of assets, and this may significantly affect the Group’s business results.
 To minimize the possibility of this risk occurring, regarding tangible and intangible assets, we are developing and operating procedures to assess signs of impairment and identify and measure loss from impairment.
 We strive to identify signs of impairment loss at an early stage through the verification of investment recovery, etc. and regular monitoring after an investment is made.

-21. Other risks
+20. Other risks